kserve/kserve/docs/predict-api/v2/required_api.md

       // The name of the model to check for readiness. string name = 1;

       // The version of the model to check for readiness.
-If -1 is given the
+If not given the
-      // server will choose a version based on the model and internal policy. int64 version = 2;
+      // server will choose a version based on the model and internal policy. string version = 2;
     }

     message ModelReadyResponse